fenago/python-journey/md/Lab_2.md

-See [chapter
-10]
-for more details on how to use modules and module names.

 The important thing to keep in mind is that by importing the [cmath] module, you can do almost anything you can do with other numbers.